helenahagman/bay-lake-winery/README.md

 ### Credits & Inspiration

-Sites and code used for inspiration, set up and tests on this project:
+Sites and code used for inspiration, trouble shooting, set up and tests for this project:

 - <href="https://www.w3schools.com/python/default.asp">W3School Pyhton Tutorial</a>
 - <href="https://www.python.org/about/help/">Pyhton.org</a>